-Found 0 - 10 results of 95 programs matching keyword " climate change"
+Found 0 - 10 results of 96 programs matching keyword " climate change"

 Seasonal cycles and winter storms bring extra-high "king tides" that can swamp coastal structures and habitats.
 Whats a coastal dweller to do?
 Take pictures!
-It’s no joke: Educators from the California King Tides Initiative explain how citizen snapshots can be of real value to researchers and policy makers.
+Its no joke: Educators from the California King Tides Initiative explain how citizen snapshots can be of real value to researchers and policy makers.

 Join Dr. Russell Schnell, the director of the Global Monitoring Division of the National Oceanic and Atmospheric Administration (NOAA), as he talks about what it takes to monitor climate change.
 Dr. John Barnes, Station Manager of NOAA's Mauna Loa Observatory, shares the history of Charles Keeling's pioneering carbon dioxide measurements, which have been taken continually at Mauna Loa since 1958.
 On March 1st, we connected live with scientists aboard the scientific drilling vessel the JOIDES Resolution off the coast of Antarctica.
 Meet geologists Rob Dunbar, Carlota Escutia, and Christina Riesselman and learn about their historic expedition to Antarctica that is helping reveal the history of Earth's climate and teaching us about our climate future.
 This short video summarizes all of the steps in collecting an ice core using the Deep Ice Sheet Coring (DISC) drill.
 Thomas Bauska, of Oregon State University helped Heidi Roop put together this video.
 Geologist Chistina Riesselman explains how studying 3-million-year-old sediment from Antarctica is providing a glimpse of what our planet's climate might look like if atmospheric carbon dioxide continues to rise as projected.
+As part of the ECHO Climate Change Symposium, join artist Xavier Cortada as he discusses some ways that the world is participating in actions around climate change.
+This panel discussion will examine ways to communicate climate change to the non-scientific community.
+Panelists: Amber Inwood, Leon Geschwind, Kathy Ahgeak, and Robyn Higdon.
 In this panel discussion, the panelists will examine the impacts of climate change on Hawaiian ecosystems and populations.
 The panelists will include: